unspace/un-uploader-demo/README.md

-When it comes to file uploads, Ember is only a portion of the solution, we thought it was a good idea to provide an end-to-end implementation that demonstrates a real-world upload and processing workflow, not just Base64 encoding form data and sending it along as a string in a JSON object -- don't do that.
+When it comes to file uploads, Ember is only a portion of the solution, we thought it was a good idea to provide an end-to-end implementation that demonstrates a real-world upload and processing workflow, not just Base64 encoding form data and sending it along as a string in a JSON object &mdash;
+don't do that.

 ## [Server](server/)